Environmental Health and Safety

 Policy Statement

-The LSU Health Sciences Center New Orleans is committed to providing a safe and healthy environment for all faculty, staff, students and visitors; and conducting its mission in compliance with all applicable environmental health and safety laws and regulations.
+The LSU Health Sciences Center at New Orleans (“LSUHSC-NO”) is committed to operating safely to minimize health hazards, reduce injury risk, and ensure a healthy environment for all faculty, staff, students and visitors while conducting its mission in compliance with all applicable environmental health and safety laws and regulations.
+As health and safety are integral to every aspect of mission delivery across all LSUHSC-NO facilities and functions, maintaining a safe and healthy environment is a primary responsibility of all senior leadership and supervisors.

-Supervisors are also responsible for the personnel under their supervision and will:
+Supervisors are responsible for the personnel under their supervision and will:

 • Incorporate safety as an integral aspect of all operations.